 Synchrony High Yield Savings

 Synchrony Bank has one of the better savings accounts available today.
-Its central feature is a 0.75% APY, which is one of the better rates on the market.
-There are no minimum requirements with this account, making it a viable option for just about anyone.
-Beyond that, there are no monthly fees that will eat into your earnings.
+Its central feature is a 0.85% APY, which is one of the higher rates on the market.
+There are no minimum deposit requirements with this account, making it a viable option for just about anyone.
+Beyond that, there are no monthly fees that will eat into your interest earnings.

-Synchrony's mobile app is also very highly rated, which is a major benefit for any online bank.
+Synchrony's mobile app is also fairly highly rated, which is a benefit for any online bank.
 Through the app, customers can set up Touch ID and Face ID login, deposit checks remotely, live chat with a customer service representative, check their balances and more.
-The app is available on both the Apple and Android platforms.
+The app is available to both Apple and Android mobile users.

 Chime Savings Account

-Chime is an entirely mobile-based bank that offers a savings account and a checking account.
-The Chime Savings Account comes with a 1.00% APY, which is one of the better rates available today.
+Chime is an entirely mobile-based company that offers a savings account and a checking account.
+The Chime Savings Account comes with a 0.50% APY, which is one of the better rates available today.
 The account is almost entirely fee-free, as the only fee is a $2.50 cash withdrawal fee if you initiate an out-of-network ATM or over-the-counter transaction.

-Chime is billed as an all-in-one bank.
+Chime is billed as an all-in-one financial technology company.
 As a result, prospective savings account holders cannot gain access to the account unless they also open a Chime Spending Account, which is a checking account.
 So although there’s no minimum deposit or balance requirements for the Chime Savings Account, the real eligibility stipulation for this account is to open a Chime Spending Account.

-A mobile-only bank needs to have a great mobile app, and indeed, Chime’s Apple and Android mobile apps are some of the best on the market.
-On the Apple app store, it has a 4.8-star out of 5 rating with more than 150,000 customer reviews, while more than 140,000 Android customers gave it an average rating of 4.6 stars out of 5.
+Chime’s Apple and Android mobile apps are some of the best on the market.
+On the Apple app store, it has a 4.8-star out of 5 rating with more than 233,000 customer reviews, while more than 206,000 Android customers gave it an average rating of 4.6 stars out of 5.

 Axos Bank High Yield Savings

 As an online-only financial institution, Axos Bank does not operate any branch locations.
 However, one of the benefits of Axos' web-based setup is that it can offer high interest rates.
-The High Yield Savings account from Axos comes with a 0.90% APY, which is a rate that will apply to all balances.
+The High Yield Savings account from Axos comes with a 0.61% APY, which is a rate that will apply to balances below $25,000.
 To help you retain what you earn in interest, the bank does not charge any monthly maintenance fees.